MicrosoftDocs/cpp-docs.tr-tr/docs/cppcx/wrl/verifyinterfacehelper-structure.md

 ### <a name="parameters"></a>Parametreler

-*I*<br/>
+*Ⅰ*<br/>
-Doğrulamak için bir arabirim.
+Doğrulamak için bir arayüz.

 *isWinRTInterface*

 ## <a name="remarks"></a>Açıklamalar

-Şablon parametresi tarafından belirtilen arabirim belirli gereksinimleri karşıladığını doğrular.
+Şablon parametresi tarafından belirtilen arabirimin belirli gereksinimleri karşıladığını doğrular.

 ## <a name="members"></a>Üyeler

 ### <a name="public-methods"></a>Ortak Yöntemler

-Ad                                            | Açıklama
+Adı                                            | Açıklama
 ----------------------------------------------- | ---------------------------------------------------------------------------------------------------
-[VerifyInterfaceHelper::Verify Metodu](#verify) | Geçerli bir şablon parametresi tarafından belirtilen arabirim belirli gereksinimleri karşıladığını doğrular.
+[VerifyInterfaceHelper::Verify Metodu](#verify) | Geçerli şablon parametresi tarafından belirtilen arabirimin belirli gereksinimleri karşıladığını doğrular.

 ## <a name="inheritance-hierarchy"></a>Devralma Hiyerarşisi